 AASB 17 Insurance Contracts is a new accounting standard for insurance contracts which was released in July 2017.
-The effective date of AASB 17 is for annual periods beginning on or after 1 January 2023.
-Based on this, the Group will apply AASB 17 for the annual period beginning 1 July 2023.
-AASB 17 will replace existing accounting standards AASB 4 Insurance Contracts, AASB 1023 General Insurance Contracts and AASB 1038 Life Insurance Contracts.
+AASB 17 will replace existing accounting standards AASB 4 Insurance Contracts, AASB 1023 General Insurance Contracts and AASB 1038 Life Insurance Contracts, and is effective for the Group for the annual period beginning 1 July 2023, with the comparative period being the financial year ending 30 June 2023.

-AASB 17 establishes principles for the recognition, measurement, presentation of disclosure of insurance contracts issued.
-The standard represents significant change to insurance accounting requirements with extensive new disclosure requirements, along with changes to profit recognition.
-It will change the accounting for insurance contracts for HCF's health insurance and life insurance.
+AASB 17 aims to establish globally consistent principles for the recognition, measurement, presentation of disclosure of insurance contracts issued.
+The standard is not expected to change the underlying economics or cash flows of the Group's insurance contracts and reinsurance contracts held, however it is expected to introduce changes to profit emergence and retained earnings on adoption of the standard, along with extensive new disclosure requirements.
+It will impact the accounting for insurance contracts for HCF's health insurance and life insurance.